machine-programming/assignment-3/README.md

 waa --working-dir targets/chat_room --debug
 ```

-Your agent will:
-1. Set up npm with Express
-2. Initialize API tests (Supertest) and UI tests (Playwright)
-3. Create the backend server
-4. Create the frontend interface
-5. Run API tests
-6. Run UI tests
-7. Fix failures and iterate
-8. Terminate when everything passes

 This is more complex than the personal website, so expect it to take more turns!

 ## 3.3.
 Your Own Creative Website